reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-1-create-a-http-client.md

 authors: [sagaofsilence]
 title: "Create a HTTP Client with Apache HttpClient"
 categories: ["Java"]
-date: 2024-02-11 00:00:00 +1100
+date: 2024-04-23 00:00:00 +1100
 excerpt: "Get familiar with the Apache HttpClient."
 image: images/stock/0063-interface-1200x628-branded.jpg
 url: create-a-http-client-with-apache-http-client
 ---

 In this article series we're going to explore Apache HTTPClient APIs.
-We'll get familiar with different ways Apache HttpClient enable developers to send and receive data over the internet.
+We'll get familiar with different ways Apache HttpClient enables developers to send and receive data over the internet.
 From simple `GET` requests to complex multipart `POST` requests, we'll cover it all with real-world examples.

-So get ready to learn the web communication with Apache HttpClient!
+So get ready to learn web communication with Apache HttpClient!

 ## The "Create a HTTP Client with Apache HttpClient" Series